nus-cs2030/1718-s2/docs/lec06.md

 Will `sort` sorts in ascending order or descending order?

-To avoid confusing code right this, Java only allows a local class to access variables that are explicitly declared `final` or implicitly final (or _effectively_ final).
+To avoid confusing code like this, Java only allows a local class to access variables that are explicitly declared `final` or implicitly final (or _effectively_ final).
 An implicitly final variable is one that does not change after initialization.
 Therefore, Java saves us from such hair-pulling situation and disallow such code -- `ascendingOrder` is not effectively final so the code above does not compile.

+!!! note "Variable Capture in Javascript"
+    Those of you who did CS1101S or otherwise familiar with Javascript might want to note that this is different from Javascript, which does not enforce the final/effectively final restriction in variable captures.

 I do not see a good use case for local class -- if you have information and behavior inside a block of code that is so complex that you need to encapsulate it within a local class, it is time to rethink your design.